fwong03/celery/docs/userguide/tasks.rst

 The ancient async sayings tells us that “asserting the world is the responsibility of the task”.
-What this means is that the world view may have changed since the task was requested, so the task is responsible for making sure the world is how it should be;  If you have a task that re-indexes a search engine, and the search engine should only be re-indexed at maximum every 5 minutes, then it must be the tasks responsibility to assert that, not the callers.
+What this means is that the world view may have changed since the task was requested, so the task is responsible for making sure the world is how it should be.
+If you have a task that re-indexes a search engine, and the search engine should only be re-indexed at maximum every 5 minutes, it is the task's responsibility to assert that - not the caller's.

 Another gotcha is Django model objects.
 They shouldn't be passed on as arguments to tasks.
 It's almost always better to re-fetch the object from